 The Intern Teaching Option is ideal for those wishing to pursue their teaching certification while earning an income as a paid teacher-of-record at an Alliant-approved site.
 You will also engage in online coursework, on-ground seminars and mentoring.
 Learn more here.

-The Early Completion Option (ECO) is an abbreviated version of the Intern Teaching path.
+ECO is an abbreviated version of the Standard Intern Teaching path.
 It is ideally designed for experienced classroom teachers who have not yet earned a preliminary teaching credential.
-ECO students may take advantage of their professional experience to have 12 units of coursework waived upon successful completion of the Teaching Foundations Exam accepted by the CCTC.
-The Master's in Teaching is optional for ECO students.
+Admission to the ECO program is contingent upon successful completion of assessment exams designated by the CCTC.
 Please read more about the Early Completion Option here.

 The Hufstedler School of Education’s program is approved by the California Commission on Teacher Credentialing (CCTC).
 Alliant International University is accredited by the Western Association of Schools and Colleges (WASC).